 - Purchase the complete Expat Arrivals Norway Guide (PDF)

-The public transport system in Norway is efficient and comprehensive, with most of the country being covered by trains, bus services and ferry lines.
-As such, expats will find getting around in Norway to be easy and hassle-free.
+The public transport system in Norway is efficient and comprehensive, with most of the country covered by trains, bus services and ferry lines.
+As such, expats will find getting around in Norway easy and free of hassles.

-Since so much of Norway is located on the coast, ferries are sometimes the fastest form of transport.
-The Hurtigruten follows the entire coastline from north to south, and is good for a touristic and leisurely look at expats' new home country.
+Since much of Norway is located on the coast, ferries are sometimes the fastest form of transport.
+The Hurtigruten ferry service follows the entire coastline from north to south and is good for a touristic and leisurely look at expats' new home country.
 From Oslo, regular ferries take passengers to Denmark, Sweden and Germany.
 There are also ferry lines from the south of Norway to the UK.

 Public transport in Norway

 Cities such as Oslo, Bergen and Trondheim have excellent public transport systems.
-There are reliable bus, metro and tram routes that run regularly and take commuters wherever they need to go in the larger cities.
+The larger cities have regular and reliable bus, tram and train routes that take commuters wherever they need to go.
 Buses and trams depart every five, 10 or 15 minutes, depending on the time of day and route.
-Outside of normal hours, they leave every 20 or 30 minutes within the city limits.
+Outside normal hours, they leave every 20 or 30 minutes within the city limits.

-Longer-distance trains and buses have their own schedules, which are easy to find online for each city, and all train information can be accessed on the Norwegian State Railway's (NSB) website.
-Public transport is costly but there are cost-effective options for long-term use that cover several forms of transportation.
+Long-distance trains and buses have schedules for each city, which are easy to find online, and all train information can be accessed on the Norwegian State Railway, Vy (formerly NSB) website.
+Public transport is costly, but there are cost-effective options for long-term use that cover several forms of transport, such as season tickets.

-The country's main train station is the Oslo Central Station (Oslo Sentralstasjon), which is the central point for rail travel within the country.
-NSB offers domestic services around the country, while international trains travel to Gothenburg, Stockholm (via Karlstad), northern Sweden and down to Malmö.
+The country's main railway station is the Oslo Central Station (Oslo Sentralstasjon), which is the central point for rail travel within the country.
+Vy offers domestic services around the country, while international trains travel to Gothenburg, Stockholm (via Karlstad), northern Sweden and down to Malmö.

 Oslo's central station is also located next to the main bus station, where all express and international buses depart and arrive, and the city can be reached by bus from most of Europe.
-The country's respective counties are responsible for administrating their own public bus services, while a number of private local and international companies run long-distance bus services.
+Norway's respective counties are responsible for administrating their individual public bus services, while a number of private local and international companies run long-distance bus services.